Party I of IV

 When a borrower defaults, it may be due to various reasons, including payment arrears, failure to refinance when the loan is due, some form of fraud, or material breaches of the loan documents’ covenants.

 Understanding these defaults and the foreclosure process is crucial.
 They can have severe financial implications for both the borrower and the mortgage broker/lender.
-This knowledge empowers you to navigate these situations confidently and ensures you are prepared and knowledgeable, giving you a sense of control over the process.
+This knowledge empowers you to navigate these situations confidently, ensuring you are prepared and knowledgeable, and giving you a sense of control over the process.

 Material breaches:

-A material breach is a substantial violation of contractual obligations that significantly impact the lender's legal rights
+A material breach is a substantial violation of contractual obligations that significantly impacts the lender’s legal rights

 Material breaches may include nonpayments or covenant violations, such as keeping property taxes and insurance coverage current, paying association dues, and performing usual and customary maintenance and upkeep.